Martin Indyk: Media appearances

-While promoting his book, Innocent Abroad: An Intimate Account of American Peace Diplomacy, on 8 January 2009, Indyk engaged in a discussion of Israeli–Palestinian peace negotiations with Norman Finkelstein of Democracy Now!.
+While promoting his book, Innocent Abroad: An Intimate Account of American Peace Diplomacy, on 8 January 2009, Indyk engaged in a discussion of Israeli–Palestinian peace negotiations with Norman Finkelstein on Democracy Now!.
 Indyk indicated he felt "sandbagged" by not being informed "that I was going to be in some kind of debate with Norman Finkelstein.
 I’m not interested in doing that.
 I’m also not here as a spokesman for Israel".

+Death

+Indyk died from esophageal cancer on 25 July 2024 at his home in New Fairfield, Connecticut; he was 73.